Tanguyvans/TonFusion/TonContract_sub/README.md

 2. testWithdrawJetton
    - Vault contract address: Address of the vault deployed in Deploy & Initiate
-   - Query ID: must match the Query ID used in testTransferNotification_realJettonTransfer
+   - Query ID: must match the Query ID used in testDepositJetton
-   - Secret for Swap ID: must match the Secret for Swap ID used in testTransferNotification_realJettonTransfer
+   - Secret for Swap ID: must match the Secret for Swap ID used in testDepositJetton

 **Withdrawal is only possible when both Query ID and Secret for Swap ID match**